lscuquejo/Questions-And-Answers/README.md

 9: What are the Interfaces?

 A: Interfaces are a "model" or a "ruler" for all the classes that implements it.
+FYI interfaces cant have any "working" code inside.

 Example here "https://github.com/lscuquejo/mystuff/tree/master/PHP-Interface-example".

+10: What are the abstract Classes?

+A: Abstract Classes are a "model" or a "ruler" for all the classes that implements it.
+FYI An abstract class can provide some functionality and leave the rest for derived class.

+11: What is the key difference between Abstract Classes/Methods and Interfaces.

+A: The key difference is that a Abstract Class can provide some functionality and the Interfaces BUT the Interfaces are not clases so they use less data.